Boutoukoat/Fibonacci-Lucas-sequence/README.md

 With a textbook multiplication and when a multiplier is available and is w bits wide;

-a multiplication of k-bits numbers costs M = (k/w)^2 multiplications
+a multiplication of k-bits numbers costs M = (k/w)^2 alu multiplications

-a squaring of a k-bits number costs S = M/2 = (k/w)^2/2 multiplications
+a square of a k-bits number costs S = M/2 = (k/w)^2/2 alu multiplications

-a squaring of a k/2-bits number costs S/4 multiplications
+a square of a k/2-bits number costs S/4 multiplications

-there are 3 squaring per iterations
+there are 3 squares per iterations

-The last iteration costs 3 * S squares
+The last iteration costs (3 * S) squares

 The second-last iteration costs 3 * S/4 squares,  total is 15/4 * S